fisheryv/lobe-chat/docs/Plugins/Plugin-Development.md

 ## Custom Plugin Workflow

-To integrate a plugin into LobeChat, you need to add and use a custom plugin in LobeChat.
+To integrate a plugin into PlanChat, you need to add and use a custom plugin in PlanChat.
 This section will guide you through the process.

 ### **`1`** Create and Start a Plugin Project